scandipwa/magento-docker/docs/D-xdebug.md

 ## Setup

-php with xdebug is set for local by default, through $PHP_VERSION variable by appending `-debug` to docker image version.
+php with xdebug is can be set for local, by changing  $PROJECT_IMAGE variable to `xdebug`, ensuring corrent docker image to be used.

 ### PhpStorm configuration